cyberark/secrets-provider-for-k8s/design/m1_push_to_file_design.md

   writing of dotenv formatted file
 - [ ] There is a happy path e2e test to validate Helm named templates for init container def, volume mounts, and volumes
-- [ ] There is a blog post describing how to transition from an existing application to using the new Secrets Provider “push to file” flow
+- [ ] There is a blog post describing how to transition from an existing application to using the new Secrets Provider "push to file" flow
-- [ ] There is a recorded demo of the new SP “file” functionality
+- [ ] There is a recorded demo of the new SP "file" functionality
-- [ ] The new SP “file” functionality has been shared at a training session
+- [ ] The new SP "file" functionality has been shared at a training session

 ## Solution Review